czlee/czlee.github.io/index.md

 Hi!
 There's not too much to see here, yet.

+I occasionally post thoughts on my Substack, which is called [Everything-Adjacent](https://czlee.substack.com/).
+It's free (there is no paid option), because it's functionally just a personal blog.

 ### Pages about some of my work

 - **[Archive of my Stanford academic page](stanford/)**<br />